 We all know what the trucking industry is, but many people are unfamiliar with the term intermodal.
-According to www.businessdictionary.com the definition of intermodal is movement of containerized (unitized) cargo over air, land, or sea through the use of different transport modes (aircraft, truck, rail, boats, ships, barges, etc.) capable of handling containers.
+According to www.businessdictionary.com, the definition of intermodal is the movement of containerized (unitized) cargo over air, land, or sea through the use of different transport modes (aircraft, truck, rail, boats, ships, barges, etc.) capable of handling containers.

-Besides the typically expected motor vehicle accidents, some less thought of injuries can also occur in this industry, as in others.
-These include bodily reaction injuries that can occur when you dislocate body parts, overstress joints, or pull muscles while trying to prevent yourself from falling after tripping or slipping on a surface.
-These injuries can also occur while trying to carry objects up or down stairs, or lifting at an awkward angle, throwing yourself off balance.
+In addition to the typically expected motor vehicle accidents, there are some less thought of injuries that can also occur in the trucking industry.
+These include bodily reaction injuries that can occur when you dislocate body parts, overstress joints, or pull muscles while trying to prevent yourself from falling after tripping or slipping.
+Other injuries can occur while trying to carry objects up or down stairs, or lifting at an awkward angle, throwing yourself off balance.
 Concussions are also a commonly overlooked injury in the trucking industry.